ytiurin/observingproxy/README.md

 # Observing proxy
-A proxy observing object state using `defineProperty` and deferred notifications.
+A proxy to observe object state changes.
+It's based on `defineProperty` setter and deferred notifications.

 ## Usage
 ```javascript